rmrenner/processing-doodles/README.md

 # processing-doodles

-Sketches:

-    recursivegrid creates a design by recursively subdividing a space into little rectangles and randomly coloring the results.
+recursivegrid creates a design by recursively subdividing a space into little rectangles and randomly coloring the results. conmaze uses a game of life simulation to stir a grid of diagonal lines into an interesting maze.